security-union/videocall-rs/videocall-daemon/README.md

 # VideoCall Daemon Rust Client

 ## ✨ Features
-- Stream video effortlessly from your desktop/robot/rpi.
+- Stream video effortlessly from the CLI on your desktop, robot, or Raspberry Pi.
 - Works seamlessly with [videocall.rs](https://videocall.rs).
 - Currently Supports Chrome, Chromium and Edge.
 - Compatible with **local servers** or **production environments**.